Executive Director Search Update

 Contact us at info@baltimorejewelrycenter.org if you’re interested in this opportunity and for more information.

-NOTICE: Spring 2025 and Summer 2025 Internship positions have been filled.
-Please apply for Fall 2025.
+NOTICE: Fall 2025 and Winter 2026 Internship positions have been filled.
+Please apply for Spring 2026.